sonald/prometheus/README.md

-to compile successfully, you need mesa compiled with drm platform support and also gbm enabled. this is satisfied in modern GNU/Linux (tested on iSoft Client OS which is based on Archlinux). glm is required for opengl es matrix operation. for compiling demos, glfw3 is also needed.
+to compile successfully, you need mesa compiled with drm platform support and also gbm enabled. this is satisfied in any of modern GNU/Linux distributions. glm is required for openGLES matrix operation. for compiling demos, glfw3 is also needed.

 Run